eGluZl/link-cleaner-for-cloudFlare-worker/README.md

-# link-cleaner-for-cloudFlare-worker
+# link-cleaner-for-cloudflare-worker

-A JavaScript version of https://github.com/hellodk34/link-cleaner
+A JavaScript version of https://github.com/hellodk34/link-cleaner .